quintonweenink/mlpy/README.md

 # ToDo:
 1. Read through research again to see how the chaotic data is integrated into the PSO.
 2. Decide on data sets to test against.
+Look at Annas paper.
-3. Should we maybe try replicate his results before we progress further.
+3. Should we maybe try replicate his results before we progress further...